yassineMtg/ProductRecommender/README.md

 ### Rationale

-These metrics align with our business goals of providing accurate and comprehensive recommendations to users.
+These metrics align with my business goals of providing accurate and comprehensive recommendations to users.

 ## Baselines